 Selection of the Color Space used for interpolation.

 Blends color by mixing each color channel and combining.

 Blends colors by first converting to HSV or HSL, mixing, then combining again.
 This has the advantage of maintaining saturation between different hues, where RGB would de-saturate, this allows for a richer gradient.

 - Color Interpolation

 Enables the user to choose the types of calculations for the color interpolation for each color stop.

-- Uses a Ease Interpolation for the color stops.
+Uses an Ease Interpolation for the color stops.

 - Active Color Stop

-- Opens a color picker for the user to specify color and Alpha for the selected color stop.
-When a color is using Alpha, the Color button is then divided in two, with the left side showing the base color and the right side showing the color with the alpha value.
+Opens a color picker for the user to specify color and Alpha for the selected color stop.
+When a color is using Alpha, the color field is then divided in two, with the left side showing the base color and the right side showing the color with the alpha value.